LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/03-self-care.md

 It can take years of practice before we are able to be mindful all the time.
 We start by practicing for a few minutes a day and slowly make the practice time longer.
 Mindfulness is a habit we need to build.
 There are many ways of practicing mindfulness and we do not need any equipment to start.
 We just need to focus on our breath and try to notice when we get distracted, so we can bring our focus back.
 Mindfulness is about noticing when we get distracted and being able to bring our attention back.
 Slowly we will be able to become more and more aware of what is happening in our body.
 This will help us to be empathic and compassionate.

-\[Box\] Start by practicing mindfulness for a few minutes each day and slowly make the practice time longer to build a habit of mindfulness.
+> Start by practicing mindfulness for a few minutes each day and slowly make the practice time longer to build a habit of mindfulness.

 ### 3-18 What can we focus our attention on to learn mindfulness?

 There are many, many ways to practice mindfulness.
 We can try to focus on our breath, or any sensations and movement of our body, or we can focus on a sound such as the ticking of a clock.
 Mindfulness is noticing when we become distracted and then bringing our attention back with kindness.

-3-19 How can one focus on the breath?
+### 3-19 How can one focus on the breath?

 To do this practice, sit on a chair and make yourself comfortable.
 Keep your back straight and feet flat on the floor.
 Breathe out slowly and completely through your nose.
 Hold it for as long as is comfortable.
 Breathe in slowly and fully through your nose.
 Hold it.
 Keep going for a few more breaths.
 See if you can notice what parts of your chest move when you breathe.
 Does your tummy move?
 Can you feel the air moving in and out of your nostrils?
 If you get distracted, bring you attention back to your breath, with kindness.

-\[Box\] Focusing on the breath is a good way to start learning to be mindful.
+> Focusing on the breath is a good way to start learning to be mindful.

 ### 3-20 How can one focus on body sensations and movement?